gatsbyjs/gatsby/docs/docs/gatsby-link.md

 In order to prevent this staleness, Gatsby requests an additional resource on each new page load: `app-data.json`.
 This contains a hash generated when the site is built; if anything in the `src` directory changes, the hash will change.
 During page loads, if Gatsby sees a different hash in the `app-data.json` than the hash it initially retrieved when the site first loaded, the browser will navigate using `window.location`.
 The browser fetches the new page and starts over again, so any cached resources are lost.

-This only works if the page has not previously been loaded, as the `app-data.json` will not be re-requested for that page.
+However, if the page has previously loaded, it will not re-request `app-data.json`.
+In that case, the hash comparison will not occur and the previously loaded content will be used.
 Therefore staleness isn't a solved problem, but it should be a less frequent one.

 > **Note:** Any state will be lost during the `window.location` transition.
 This can have an impact if there is a reliance on state management, e.g. tracking state in [wrapPageElement](/docs/browser-apis/#wrapPageElement) or via a library like Redux.